Code-Institute-Submissions/Pimmz-Project-3/TESTING.md

     ![screenshot](documentation/error.png)

     - To fix this, I reduced down the length of the line by rewording the sentence so that it was under 79 characters.
+    - I also used the print("") if the next line character(\n) was pushing the line length just over the allowed characters.

 **Open Issues**